 Andrew B. Hargadon

-Professor Andrew Hargadon’s research focuses on the effective management of innovation and entrepreneurship, particularly in the development and commercialization of sustainable technologies.
-He has written extensively on knowledge and technology brokering and the role of learning and knowledge management in innovation and has published numerous articles and chapters in leading scholarly and applied publications.
+Professor Hargadon has written extensively on knowledge and technology brokering and the role of learning and knowledge management in innovation.
+He has published numerous articles and chapters in leading scholarly and applied publications.

 Hargadon is at the forefront of teaching, research and practice in cross-disciplinary entrepreneurship, and is founding director of two key centers at UC Davis—the Mike and Renee Child Institute for Innovation and Entrepreneurship and the Energy Efficiency Center.
 These centers are dedicated to promoting entrepreneurship and innovation through educational programs bridging science, engineering and business.
 They provide a successful framework for university scientists and engineers to move their ideas out of the lab and into the world.